Jason Mewes: Career

 While working toward a career in roofing, Mewes made his film debut in Smith's 1994 film Clerks as Jay.
 The film was a success, resulting in Mewes becoming closely identified with the role, which he also played in Mallrats (1995), Chasing Amy (1997), Dogma (1999), Jay and Silent Bob Strike Back (2001), and Clerks II (2006).
 He supplied Jay's voice in the short-lived Clerks: The Animated Series.
 He, along with Kevin Smith, performed in the films Scream 3 (2000) and Bottoms Up (2006); they appeared on the Canadian television series Degrassi: The Next Generation, in two episodes of a three-part story arc in which he and Smith film a new addition to Smith's View Askew films titled Jay and Silent Bob Go Canadian, Eh? at Degrassi Community School.
 Mewes, Smith, and Degrassi star Stacie Mistysyn made the cover of the January 29, 2005, issue of Canadian TV Guide.

 In 1998, he starred as "Gary Lamb – Ground Activist" in a series of Nike commercials directed by Smith.
 From 2010 to 2012, Mewes was cast as "Jimmy the Janitor" for 26 episodes of the Canadian television series Todd and the Book of Pure Evil.

 Mewes starred in the horror film Breath of Hate (2015), where he played a romantic love interest to a dysfunctional escort.
 Mewes co-starred in Smith's 2008 film Zack and Miri Make a Porno, in which Mewes, in a scene near the end of the film, appears fully nude.

 Mewes co-hosts a weekly podcast with Smith called Jay & Silent Bob Get Old in which Mewes discusses his former drug addiction issues.

 Mewes is co-executive producer on Smith's Hulu-exclusive series Spoilers with Kevin Smith.

 Mewes co-produced the 2013 animated movie Jay & Silent Bob's Super Groovy Cartoon Movie with his wife Jordan Monsanto, which was based on the Bluntman and Chronic comic book that Smith wrote as a companion piece to 2001's Jay and Silent Bob Strike Back.

 Mewes starred in episode 3 of the sixth season of Hawaii Five-0 as Eddie Brooks.

 Mewes' directorial debut, Madness in the Method, in which he also starred, premiered August 2, 2019, in the U.S.

 Personal life

 Mewes married Jordan Monsanto in a civil ceremony on January 30, 2009, with a larger wedding planned later that May.
 Their daughter, Logan Lee, was born on April 1, 2015.
-Their second child, Lucien Lee, was born on February 12, 2023.
+Their son, Lucien Lee, was born on February 12, 2023.